Southport Brewing Company (Bottles)

 I have only been to one SBC location in my life (Milford, the one that doesn’t brew in-house) and that was several years ago for a quick lunch.
 They have a nice line-up of pub-brewed beers from what I gather, so I’m eager to get down to one soon.
 And again, those beer reviews and a brewpub report will appear elsewhere.

-For this page is merely the introduction to SBC’s singular bottled effort – which I believe will expand with a winter ale and who knows what beyond that.
+For this page is merely the introduction to SBC’s bottled efforts.

 This beer imprint caught me by surprise a bit, as I saw six-packs of the Connecticut Ale during a random visit to the Liquor Depot in New Britain.
 I didn’t buy it then, but certainly went home and researched their provenance.
 It’s amazing what an established distribution network can do for a beer – they were in New Britain very shortly after launch (with no SBC locations within 45 minutes) and shortly after that, I saw them everywhere.